 Among health food aficionados, one of the latest trends is cold-pressed oil.
-In keeping with the “back to basics” mindset that drives much of today’s healthy eating, cold pressing harkens back to the days when farm animals were used to turn giant stone wheels used to grind seeds, nuts, and fruits.
+In keeping with the “back to basics” mindset that drives much of today’s healthy eating, cold pressed oil harkens back to the days when farm animals were used to turn giant stone wheels used to grind seeds, nuts, and fruits.

 Oil Yield vs. Extraction Cost

-However, if you are considering a cold-pressing process, you must recognize that by removing the cooking steps, the seed membranes and outside structures that encapsulate the oil will not break down as efficiently.
+However, if you are considering a cold pressing process, you must recognize that by removing the cooking steps, the seed membranes and outside structures that encapsulate the oil will not break down as efficiently.
 Without breaking down the seed’s outer fabric, it becomes much more challenging to extract the oil from the seed.

-In cold pressing, 10-to-15 percent remains trapped within the seed since cellular membranes have not been broken down adequately.
-We find that this leads to cold press oil mills to run their seeds through twice.
-A dual run might capture a majority of the remaining oil, but it is highly inefficient because it requires double the amount of time and energy.
-Besides, a lot of additional solid sediment ends up in the extracted oil and must be filtered out.
-And with its higher viscosity, cold-pressed oil is harder to process, especially with this higher concentration of solid contaminates.
+A dual run might capture much of the remaining oil, but it is highly inefficient because it requires double the amount of time and energy.
+Additionally, an increased number of solid sediments end up in the extracted oil and must be filtered out.

-While manufacturers may save money in the initial stages of the process by not applying heat, the additional steps needed to filter out impurities, plus the lower yield of usable oil per seed, make cold-pressing an expensive option.
+While manufacturers may save money in the initial stages of the process by not applying heat, the additional steps needed to filter out impurities, plus the lower yield of usable oil per seed, make cold pressing an expensive option.

 Cold pressing represents a change in the process of manufacturing oils, not a change in machinery.
 The same type of press currently used in higher heat processes can also be used for cold pressing, just in a different way.

 It is possible to cool the interior of the shaft of a screw press with process cooling water to pull out a significant amount of the heat.
 It is also possible to route the extracted oil from the screening tank to a heat exchanger to cool it down before recirculating it to the press.

-The Super Duo makes for a very efficient cold-press process by increasing the yields to the near maximum without the significant cost overhead of re-running an entire process.
+The Super Duo is a very efficient cold press oil machine, increasing the yields to the near maximum without the significant cost overhead of re-running an entire process.
 It is ideal for capacities of 10-30 tons per day on difficult-to-process seeds.
 The unique dual pressing design allows for the lowest possible residual oil levels in a single pass.